 n-o-p-e— Flourish Klink (@flourish) January 25, 2021

-And still — still! — it’s so tempting to ask: If there’s going to be a Harry Potter TV series, is there a way to make it feel like a reclamation for the fans who have been most alienated from the original franchise over the years?
+And still — still! — it’s so tempting to ask: If we must have more Harry Potter, are there ways to make these works feel like a reclamation for the fans who have been most alienated from the original franchise over the years?
 Could more Harry Potter ever be okay?

 Initially, I thought so.